-- Travel with at least three people in your group – if there is an emergency one person can go for help, while the other stays with the injured or ill person.
-At least one person in your group should be experienced and able to guide and help others.
+- Travel with at least 3 people in your group – if there's an emergency one of you can can go for help, while the other stays with the injured or ill person.
+At least 1 person in your group should be experienced and able to guide and help others.

-- Check weather forecasts and talk to NPWS visitor centre staff about local park conditions so you can modify your plans accordingly
+- Check weather forecasts and talk to NPWS visitor centre staff about local park conditions so you can change your plans accordingly

 - Have equipment (tent and sleeping bag) that are suitable for the conditions and take a bivouac bag or space blanket for emergencies